KishanMunjpara/Policy_Guider/README.md

-# Streamlit App for Policy Inspector
+# Streamlit App for Policy Guider
 This Streamlit application serves as a tool to generate responses based on user input, utilizing the Llama-2-13b model from Hugging Face and a pre-trained MiniLM-L6-v2 model for embeddings.
 The application allows users to upload a dataset in Excel format containing 'Query' and 'Response' columns.
 Upon uploading the dataset, users can input a prompt, and the system generates a response based on the input prompt using the pre-trained models.

 ## Features